PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 14:24:39
+Last updated: 2024-04-02 14:26:42
-Random Quote: The heart has its reasons which reason knows not of. - Blaise Pascal
+Random Quote: Courage is not the absence of fear, but simply moving on with dignity despite that fear. - Pat Riley